uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_interactive.md

    Having `conda activate` statements in the `Environment Setup` field can cause unexpected and silent job failure.

 In the `Extra Jupyter Arguments` field, you will need to add a path to the directory with your jupyter notebooks.
-For instance, if your notebooks are stored in your user directory, put `--notebook-dir=$USER_DATA` in this field.
-You will be able to navigate to the notebook if it is in a subdirectory of `notebook-dir`.
+For instance, suppose your notebooks are stored in your `/data/user/$USER` directory, also known as the `$USER_DATA` directory.
+Then you would put `--notebook-dir=$USER_DATA` in the `Extra Jupyter Arguments` field.
+You will be able to navigate to any notebook as long as it is in a subdirectory of `notebook-dir`.

 Submitting the job will bring you to the `My Interactive Jobs` window while the Jupyter job is initialized.
 Click `Connect to Jupyter` to open the Jupyter Home Page.